Amsterdam/signals/docs/application-design.md

 * The core Django models representing signals and statusses (or other signal properties that have a history that must be tracked) have strong dependencies and rules for the order in which things are updated.
-The custom model manager `signals.apps.signals.models.SignalManager` contains an implementation of the update rules, and should be used to update signals as part of the normal workflow.
+The custom model manager `signals.apps.signals.managers.SignalManager` contains an implementation of the update rules, and should be used to update signals as part of the normal workflow.
 This model manager is available on the `signals.apps.signal.models.Signal` model as the `actions` attribute.
 * To maintain a loose coupling between the various Django apps within SIA we use custom Django signals.
-These are used to signal that a new issue was created (which may for instance trigger emails), that the status of a signal changed etc. See for instance `signals.apps.signals.models.create_initial`.
+These are used to signal that a new issue was created (which may for instance trigger emails), that the status of a signal changed etc. See for instance `signals.apps.signals.managers.create_initial`.
 * The SIA workflow is modelled as a state machine that is implemented in terms of status updates.
 While the `SignalManager` provided API maintains integrity of the data model, and fires of `DjangoSignal`s for the various update events,